Horusiath/horusiath/README.md

 While I look at the platform/runtime as a tool to achieve the goal, my personal weapons of choice include: Rust (which I had pleasure to work with when implementing JSON-like CRDT document database at [ditto.live](https://ditto.live)), Scala, F#, Go.

 From time to time I manage to speak at user groups and conferences.
 Your can see some of my presentations on youtube and [slideshare](https://www.slideshare.net/BartoszSypytkowski1/presentations).
+Feel free to contact me (you can see e-email in my github profile).

 ### Hall of fame